Lois Jane Schiffer (1993-2001)

 Career: After graduating from law school, Schiffer clerked for the Court of Appeals for the D.C.
 Circuit.
 She then joined the Center for Law and Social Policy as a staff attorney.
 In 1978, Schiffer joined the Land and Natural Resources Division as chief of the General Litigation Section under AAG Jim Moorman.
 During her time with the General Litigation Section, she managed a wide variety of litigation, including cases involving new mining regulations, water resources, dams, and the Alaska Native Claims Settlement Act.
 As a result of structural changes to the Division in the 1980s, Schiffer became special litigation counsel, and handled major Division cases.
 In 1984, Schiffer left the Justice Department and served as General Counsel for National Public Radio.
 After five years, she joined Nussbaum & Wald, working primarily on environmental litigation, and became a partner in the practice.
 In 1993, Schiffer served as a member of the Clinton Administration transition team at the Department of Justice.
 In August of that year, she became Deputy Assistant Attorney General to Acting AAG Myles Flint, and was subsequently nominated to be AAG.

 Upon leaving the Division in January 2001, Schiffer worked for the Audubon Society, and then became a partner at Baach Robinson & Lewis.
-She now serves as general counsel for the National Capital Planning Commission.
-She also is an adjunct professor of environmental law at the Georgetown University Law Center.
+She later served as general counsel for the National Capital Planning Commission and as an adjunct professor of environmental law at the Georgetown University Law Center.
+Schiffer served as General Counsel of NOAA during the Obama Administration.

 Personal: Schiffer received the Edmund J. Randolph Award for outstanding service at the Department of Justice.
 She has been a member of numerous boards and organizations in the environmental field.
-Schiffer has a life-long goal of visiting all 58 National Parks, and has already visited over 40.
+Schiffer has a life-long goal of visiting all 58 National Parks.

 This material is based on the review of a variety of historical sources, and its accuracy cannot be guaranteed.
 If you have any corrections or additional information about this individual or about the history of the Division, please contact ENRD.